GENyO-BioInformatics/Covid19_Seasonality/README.md

 The folder "RawData" contains three files: SpainRawData.RData, ItaliaRawData.RData and EuropeRawData.RData.
 Each file contains the different variables downloaded and analyzed for each of the European countries and the regions of Spain and Italy.

 ## Code, results and figures
 Using the Launch_code.R file, all the results and figures that appear in the article are generated.
-Specifically, the Launch_code.R runs the files:
+Neverthless, each of the files that contains the different functions can also be executed individually.

 ### Process data